bluealloy/revm/documentation/src/crates/primitives.md

 - `hex_literal`: The hex_literal crate provides a macro for including hexadecimal data directly in the source code.
 - `hashbrown`: The hashbrown crate provides high-performance hash map and hash set data structures.
 - `ruint`: The ruint crate provides types and functions for big unsigned integer arithmetic.

-### Type Aliases:

-- `Hash`: An alias for B256, typically used to represent 256-bit hashes or integer values in Ethereum.
+- `c-kzg`: A minimal implementation of the Polynomial Commitments API for EIP-4844, written in C. (With rust bindings)

 ### Re-exported Types: